raydac/zxpoly/README.md

 No, it doesn't.
 ZX-Poly uses standard ZX-Spectrum 128 OS + TR-DOS.
 On start ZX-Poly even starts only one Z80 and three others in sleep mode and it is no so easy to detect difference in work with regular ZX-Spectrum 128 (I didn't find).

 ## What is difference with Spec256?
-Both ZX-Poly and Spec256 work as [SIMD](https://en.wikipedia.org/wiki/SIMD) computers but ZX-Poly is based on 4 Z80 "real" CPUs and Spec256 has the only virtual 64 bit Z80 CPU under the hood, I tried to convert some games from Spec256 to ZX-Poly but it was impossible because Spec256 is much more tolerant for damage of execution code and desynchronization.
-Also ZX-Poly allows its CPUs to work separately in real hardware multi-threading mode, the platform even has some primitive semaphore mechanism (of course it doesn't make the platform very easy to be implemented).
-So that the main difference - ZX-Poly doesn't have magic and fantastic virtual devices under the hood and SIMD is one of possible modes for ZX-Poly but the mode is only possible for Spec256.
+Both ZX-Poly and Spec256 work as [SIMD](https://en.wikipedia.org/wiki/SIMD) computers but ZX-Poly is based on 4 Z80 "real" CPUs and Spec256 has some mix of 8 bit + 64 bit virtual Z80 CPU under the hood, I made attempt to convert some games from Spec256 to ZX-Poly but attempt failed because Spec256 is much more tolerant for damage of execution code (it executes non changed program and only changed extra-graphical data is sent through virtual 64 bit registers, changed data blocks don't affect executing flow).

+## Multi-threading
+ZX-Poly is a normal multi-CPU system and can work as in SIMD mode (to be compatible with existing software) as in MIMD mode and in the mode all CPUs work independently.
+It has some primitive synchronization mechanism called STOP-ADDRESS which allows to align common start address for all CPUs, also CPU0 can get some approximate info about current executing addresses of other CPUs and can get even some signals through interruptions what makes possible to emulate some periphery (like sound devices) in slave CPUs.
+Each CPU has its own memory area in common heap but it is possible to override memory areas and even map them totally each other (in the case it will be just multi CPU ZX 128).

 ## Which software can be adapted for the platform?
 The Main requirement - the software should not have optimization of graphic output and should not have check what it outputs on the screen, enough number of games work in such manner and also system utilities (ZX-Poly has 512x384 mode and it is possible to increase resolution of text utilities and editors just through their fonts and icons correction)